Using LTI for assessments

 To manage LTI Consumers, hover over the cogs icon in the Assessment Builder Bar and select LTI Consumers.

-Note: The consumer key and consumer secret must contain only alphabetical and numeric characters.
+Note: The OAuth consumer key must contain only alphabetical and numeric characters.

 The callback URL can be left blank.
 Finally, click on Create.
 If the consumer does not immediately appear, reload the page and it should come up.
 Record the URL of the page – this is your Tool Base URL.